RakibRahman/Raeact-Router/README.md

 - `<Outlet>` swaps between the two child routes
 - Demo in `App.js && Info.js`

+### useParams

+- `useParams` Hook returns an object with a mapping between the URL parameter and its value.
+- We can use `useParams` to create dynamic routes based on the “placeholder” portion of the URL.
+- Demo in `App.js && Invoices.js && Invoice.js`

 ### Index Routes

 - Index routes are the default child route for a parent route.